The Wedding Ceremony

 There are no hard and fast rules for a civil wedding ceremony, other than the words appearing in italics (see below) are required by law (according to the Marriage Act 1961) and cannot be changed.

 Celebrant: “I am duly authorised by law to solemnise marriages according to law.
 “Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-“Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+“Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

-Bride and Groom: “I call upon everyone here present to witness that I, (BRIDE’S LEGAL NAME), take you, (GROOM’S LEGAL NAME) , to be my lawful wedded husband” (and vice-versa);
+Bride/s and Groom/s: “I call upon everyone here present to witness that I, (PERSON’S LEGAL NAME), take you, (PERSON’S LEGAL NAME), to be my lawful husband/wife/spouse or partner in marriage” (and vice-versa); Reference: 5.7.7 Guidelines of the Marriage Act 1961 (updated July 2018)

 The perfect ceremony lasts at least 15 to 20 minutes and probably no longer than an hour, depending on your choice of readings.
 This includes about five minutes for signing the marriage certificates and, in addition, time for some photographs.